 - Good starting points for information about Sudden Oak Death are the California Oak Mortality Task Force and USDA APHIS

-- An overview of Thousand Cankers Disease information is available as well as much additional information, including speakers’ slide shows presented at the first Thousand Cankers Disease of Black Walnut National Conference held in 2009
+- An overview of Thousand Cankers Disease information is available as well as information about quarantines in each state.
+Additional information, including speakers’ slide shows presented at the first Thousand Cankers Disease of Black Walnut National Conference held in 2009.

 Call 1-888-448-7337 Monday–Friday 8:00 AM to 5:00 PM CST